Finding financial freedom through future planning.

 Read our Why you might need protection article.

 You might have the here and now spending sorted but having money saved for your future self is just as important.
-Our research showed that 52% of people are paying the minimum 5% into their pension, with the same amount often matched by their employers under auto-enrolment.
-Experts have estimated we should be putting away closer to 15% a month to meet our retirement needs.
+Our research showed that around half (53%) of respondents are paying less than £100 a month into their pension.

 Read our Simple steps to hit your pension savings goals article.